flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 - `Validators.password()`: Checks if the field contains a valid password.
 A password may require some conditions to be met in order to be considered as valid.
 - `Validators.phoneNumber()`: Checks if the field contains a valid phone number.

-### Use-case validators
+- TODO `FormBuilderValidators.city()` - requires the field's value to be a valid city name.
+- TODO `FormBuilderValidators.country()` - requires the field's value to be a valid country name.

-- `FormBuilderValidators.base64()` - requires the field's to be a valid base64 string.
+- TODO `FormBuilderValidators.firstName()` - requires the field's value to be a valid first name.
-- `FormBuilderValidators.colorCode()` - requires the field's value to be a valid color code.
+- TODO `FormBuilderValidators.lastName()` - requires the field's value to be a valid last name.
-- `FormBuilderValidators.duns()` - requires the field's value to be a valid DUNS.
+- TODO `FormBuilderValidators.passportNumber()` - requires the field's value to be a valid passport number.
-- `FormBuilderValidators.isbn()` - requires the field's to be a valid ISBN.
+- TODO `FormBuilderValidators.ssn()` - requires the field's to be a valid SSN (Social Security Number).
-- `FormBuilderValidators.json()` - requires the field's to be a valid json string.
+- TODO `FormBuilderValidators.state()` - requires the field's value to be a valid state name.
-- `FormBuilderValidators.languageCode()` - requires the field's to be a valid language code.
+- TODO `FormBuilderValidators.street()` - requires the field's value to be a valid street name.
-- `FormBuilderValidators.licensePlate()` - requires the field's to be a valid license plate.
+- TODO `FormBuilderValidators.username()` - requires the field's to be a valid username that matched required conditions.
-- `FormBuilderValidators.vin()` - requires the field's to be a valid VIN number.
+- TODO `FormBuilderValidators.zipCode()` - requires the field's to be a valid zip code.

-### Extension method validators

-Used for chaining and combining multiple validators.

-- `FormBuilderValidator.and()` - Combines the current validator with another validator using logical AND.
-- `FormBuilderValidator.or()` - Combines the current validator with another validator using logical OR.
-- `FormBuilderValidator.when()` - Adds a condition to apply the validator only if the condition is met.
-- `FormBuilderValidator.unless()` - Adds a condition to apply the validator only if the condition is not met.
-- `FormBuilderValidator.transform()` - Transforms the value before applying the validator.
-- `FormBuilderValidator.skipWhen()` - Skips the validator if the condition is met.
-- `FormBuilderValidator.log()` - Logs the value during the validation process.
-- `FormBuilderValidator.withErrorMessage()` - Overrides the error message of the current validator.

 ## Supported languages